0Chris-M/Scripts/PowerShell/README.md

 ### Office Hardening
-- Office Macros - Disable All.ps1 -> Iterate through all SIDs on machine and set appropriate reg keys to disable all Macro functionality.
+- Office-Macros_Disable_All.ps1 -> Iterate through all SIDs on machine and set appropriate reg keys to disable all Macro functionality.